neos/redirecthandler/README.md

         features:
           hitCounter: true

+The default status codes for redirects has been changed from 307 to 301 as mostly permanent redirects are desired instead of temporary.

+You can enable the old behavior in your Settings:

+    Neos:
+      RedirectHandler:
+        statusCode:
+          redirect: 307

 ## Configuration

 **Note**: When using this to handle redirects for persistent resources, you must adjust the default